buffer/thug/doc/sources/plugins.rst.txt

 Do you want to pre-check if the URL domain is within a blacklist?
 Just do it with a pre-analysis plugin.
-Do you want to extract and/or correlate information from the MAEC log files?
+Do you want to extract and/or correlate information from the log files?
 Just do it with a post-analysis plugin.